-The platform makes it easy for your team to automate redundant and mundane tasks so they can spend more time focusing on what’s important.
+The platform makes it easy to automate redundant and mundane tasks, giving your team more time to focus on what’s important.

-Monday.com has a wide range of project management templates to get you started.
-It integrates with tools that you’re already using, like Slack, G Suite, Microsoft Teams, Asana, and more.
+Monday.com has a wide range of project management templates you can start with.
+Plus, it integrates with tools you’re already using, like Slack, G Suite, Microsoft Teams, Asana, and more.

-Pricing is based on the number of users on your team.
-Here’s a look at the starting rates for teams of five:
+Pricing is based on the number of users you need.
+Here’s a look at the starting rates for a team of five:

 - Basic — $39 per month

 - Standard — $49 per month